linke-engineering/numeri-romani/Readme.md

 ### Restrictions

-*Numeri Romani* currently only works for integers between 0 and 499,999.
+The library currently only works for integers between 0 and 499,999.

 ### Format Integers as Roman Numbers